Edmond Papinot

 Jacques Edmond-Joseph Papinot (1860–1942) was a French Roman Catholic priest and missionary who was also known in Japan as Father Papino (パピノ神父, Papino-shinpu).
 He was an architect, academic, historian, editor, Japanologist.

 Papinot is best known for creating an Historical and Geographical Dictionary of Japan which was first published in French in 1899.
 The work was published in English in 1906.

 Early life

 Papinot was born in 1860 in Châlons-sur-Saône in France.

-He was ordained as a Catholic priest in 1886; and three months later he was sent to Japan.
+He was ordained as a Catholic priest in September 1886, and three months later, he was sent to Japan.

 Career

 Papinot first arrived in Japan in 1886.
 He taught at the Tokyo Theological Seminary for 15 years while working on his Dictionnaire japonais-français des noms principaux de l'histoire et de la géographie de Japon.

 In 1911, he left Japan for China.
 He returned to France in 1920.
+He died in Montbeton in 1942.

 Selected works

 In an overview of writings by and about Papinot, OCLC/WorldCat lists roughly 30+ works in 100+ publications in 7 languages and 1,200+ library holdings.